 While in college, Ngata had a weight of 495 lb (225 kg) and that ranked him second all-time among Oregon’s football players.
 His NFL body stats, however, recorded his weight at 340 lb with his height coming in at 6 ft 4 in at age 34 as of 2018.

-Wife (Christina Adams) And Family
+His Wife (Christina Adams) and Children

 Haloti Ngata is a family man, he’s been married to Christina Adams since June 2007.
 Together, they have three sons: Solomon (born July 2009), Haloti Maximus (born August 2012) and Colt (born January 2014).
 The entire family resides in Finksburg, Maryland and maintain very close ties with their extended family.